 Choil: On the edge of the blade, the choil is found to be a cut-out piece from where the tang starts near the handle.
-This part allows you to place your index finger, which in turn helps you perform woodworking tasks easily and finely.
+This part allows you to place your index finger, which in turn helps you perform woodworking tasks quickly and finely.
 Not such an important part of a knife that you have to worry about it.

 The Best Survival Knife at Lowest Price

 You are welcome to weigh our recommended blade with all your other options among cool knives, but for now—that will be all folks!
-We will see you, when we see you!
+We will see you when we see you!

 Related Article: Engraved Knives - The Perfect Knife Gift